Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/README.md

 # Azure Cognitive Services Document Translation client library for .NET

-Document Translation is a cloud-based feature of the Azure Translator service and is part of the Azure Cognitive Service family of REST APIs.
-The Document Translation API translates documents to and from 90 languages and dialects while preserving document structure and data format.
+Azure Cognitive Services Document Translation is a cloud service that translates documents to and from 90 languages and dialects while preserving document structure and data format.
+Use the client library for Document Translation to:

+* Translate numerous, large files from an Azure Blob Storage container to a target container in your language of choice.
+* Check the translation status and progress of each document in the translation job.
+* Apply a custom translation model or glossaries to tailor translation to your specific case.

 [Source code][documenttranslation_client_src] | [Package (NuGet)][documenttranslation_nuget_package] | [API reference documentation][documenttranslation_refdocs] | [Product documentation][documenttranslation_docs] | [Samples][documenttranslation_samples]